angus-dolan/game-of-dockers/README.md

   - [Directories](#directories)
   - [Sorting Scripts](#sorting-scripts)
   - [Screenshots](#screenshots)

+## Requirements
+- The scripts are designed to be used in a UNIX environment only
+- Docker must be installed on system

 ## Running the script
 The main entry point of the program is main.sh located in the project root directory.
 While in the root directory, the program can be started using ``./main.sh`` in terminal.
 After unzipping the program and opening a terminal window in the root directory, it is recommended to first run ``chmod +x main.sh`` to give the main script the correct permissions it needs to execute.